graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Type system evolution**

-As GraphQL type system schema evolve over time by adding new types and new fields, it is possible that a request which was previously valid could later become invalid.
+As GraphQL type system schema evolves over time by adding new types and new fields, it is possible that a request which was previously valid could later become invalid.
 Any change that can cause a previously valid request to become invalid is considered a *breaking change*.
 GraphQL services and schema